5 Things You Should Know About Travel Insurance

 On the Move, Barcelona Airport

 This is a tough one, but it’s where we’ve got to start.
-Travel insurance covers all kinds of aspects of traveling: canceled or missed flights, lost or stolen baggage, accidents and medical emergencies, and even though we don’t like to think about it, death and transporting your body home.
+Travel insurance covers many aspects of traveling: canceled or missed flights, lost or stolen baggage, accidents and medical emergencies and, even though we don’t like to think about it, death and transporting your body home.
 So you have to gamble on the likelihood of needing travel insurance for your trip abroad.
-You can juggle the risk by taking into consideration things like your age, health, activities on the trip and the chances of solving a problem easily in the country you’re visiting.
+You can juggle the risk by taking into consideration things like your age, health and activities on the trip and the chances of solving a problem easily in the country you’re visiting.

-I’m afraid in this respect I’m a bit of a “rather safe than sorry” traveler, and although the travel insurance I take out is usually fairly minimal, it’s still enough to cover the more expensive disasters.
-Unfortunately I have known of a couple of travelers who passed away while on the road and without insurance, repatriating a body is incredibly expensive – not to mention traumatic.
+In this respect I’m a “rather safe than sorry” traveler, and although the travel insurance I take out is usually minimal, it’s still enough to cover the more expensive disasters.
+Unfortunately I have known of a couple of travelers who passed away while on the road and without insurance, repatriating a body is incredibly expensive — not to mention traumatic.

 On the other hand, I don’t often worry about coverage for my belongings, because they’re usually not worth much – a backpack full of well-worn and dirty clothes has a pretty low market value.
 And if I only travel with my cheap camera, and take good care of it, the risk is low and over the years, I would have paid more in insurance than it was worth.